Sida's work in Moldova

 Since 2014, Sida has been helping to strengthen democracy and the judiciary in the country.
 Support also goes towards increasing respect for human rights and improving gender equality.
 Other important areas are climate and environment and inclusive economic development.
 Since Russia’s invasion of Ukraine, peace-building has become central.

 Sweden is a strong advocate for democracy and human rights in Moldova.
-We work with organisations to improve the judiciary, fight corruption, strengthen the rights of LGBTQI persons and gender equality.
+We work with organisations to improve the judiciary, fight corruption, strengthen the rights of LGBTIQ persons and gender equality.
 We combat misinformation and support independent media.
 These are some of the projects that Sida supports:

 A weak justice system hampers human rights work and the long-term improvement of people’s lives.
 Sweden supports several civil society organisations that strive for fair trials and equal treatment before the law.
 Sida also cooperates with the United Nations Development Fund (UNDP) to protect the rule of law for women, Roma and people with disabilities.
 The Women’s Law Centre works with information and campaigns.
 They also provide protection and legal support for women and training for legal professionals.